xiaoli-dong/worklog/2026/april.md

 - book a meeting with andrew to get the problem solved
 - mpxv pipeline
 - added both nextclade and squirrel clade, lineage, and score to the summary report
+### Tuesday, April 13, 2026
+- mainly working on refine mpxv-analyzer pipeline, merged illumina and nanopore data anlayis into one scripts
+- meet Andrew to discuss about the nf-fluab intergraton into pipeline launcher.
+There aare some parameter issues and also missing nanopore procedure
 -